Skip to main content

 I am writing to request a refund for [Service Name], purchased on [Purchase Date] under reference [Invoice Number / Booking Reference / Contract Number].
 The amount paid was [Refund Amount].

 The service was supposed to include [briefly describe what was promised], but [explain what was not delivered, delayed or completed incorrectly].
-I contacted [Company Name] on [Previous Contact Date] to ask for a correction, but the issue has not been resolved.
+I contacted [Company Name] on [Previous Contact Date] to request a correction, but the issue remains unresolved.

-I have attached copies of [contract / invoice / booking confirmation / emails / screenshots] showing the service purchased and the communication already sent.
+I have attached copies of [contract / invoice / booking confirmation / emails / screenshots] showing the service purchased and my previous communication.
 Because the service was not provided as agreed, I am requesting a refund of [Refund Amount].

-Please confirm by [Response Date] whether the refund will be processed, or let me know what further information you need to review the request.
+Please confirm by [Response Date] whether the refund will be processed, or let me know if you need any further information to review the request.

 Sincerely,